Metadata Standard

 Note

-If you are looking for metadata v1 standard, it has moved here.
-Please note that metadata v1 standard is outdated, and it’s recommended to use metadata v2 standard.
+If you are looking for the metadata v1 standard, it has moved here.
+Please note that the metadata v1 standard is outdated.
+New mods SHOULD use the metadata v2 standard.

 The following describes Schema Version 2.